jez500/bender/README.md

 docker-compose up -d
 ```

+## Migrating from Homer

+Experimental: Backup `static/config.json` first.

+You can import your links from homer by visiting `/import`, pasting the Homer YAML then
+clicking `Parse`.
+If the YAML is valid, it should indicate links and groups found.
+Next, select the page you
+want to import into and finally click `Import links` to overwrite all the links on the selected page with
+what was in the YAML.

+Note: If using images, copy them all into `static/images`.

 ## Developing

 To develop locally, you can just run `npm run dev` and it will serve the app on `http://localhost:8080`